Skip to main content

 Client Trust is automatically enabled for Clerk applications created after November 14, 2025.
 For applications created before this date, you can enable Client Trust in the Clerk Dashboard:

-2. Enable the Client Trust update.
+2. Enable Client Trust.

 How Client Trust differs from traditional MFA